guidobouman/thesis/Documents/Thesis/Thesis.markdown

 We can’t expect people to organise their data semantically.
 There’s a big difference between ordered data for computers to calculations over and unordered data for humans.
 The easiest way would be by not having to add an extra translation layer.
 Keep data from humans for humans and data from computers for computers.
 Unfortunately this is not yet the case.
 We still need to pipe data from humans through computers.

+### Removing the processing layer
+We believe that removing the processing layer from the communication chain is a possible optimisation.
+If we want to make this possible we have to come up with a solution that completely renders the processing layer useless.
+Other layers in the communication chain will have to take over it's current responsibilities.

-### Interface taking over processing
+#### Interface taking over processing
 Over the last years interfaces started getting a lot more powerful.
 This means that the interface is slowly getting more and more capable of running heavy calculations without the need of a processing layer parsing and formatting data.
 All of the processing and formatting can nowadays easily be done in a modern-day interface.

 The processing step in the communication chain could literally be rendered useless.
 With a resource which is directly accessible from the interface, and an interface which contains all  the processing, there would be no need for the processing step.
 Periodic tasks and very heavy calculations on large datasets can be delegated to dedicated processing platforms where needed.

 This allows us to strip one of the steps in the communication chain, and thus move towards a better optimised communication chain.
 There is one issue though, we need an internet faced resource to make this happen.

-### Internet faced resource
+#### Internet faced resource
 Typical resources as we know it (databases for example) are not accessible to the interface.
 And even when they are, are not designed to be accessed directly by a large public of users through the interface.
 Resources which are designed to handle a direct connection from the interface can help in rendering the processing step useless.

 The problem is that, these resources have to be able to take care of different users and their privileges.
 When a resource is exposed to the public, you want to make sure that your personal data actually is personal and can not be viewed or even altered by someone else.
 This increases the responsibilities for the resource layer.
 Managing authentication, and who has access to what data is currently one of the responsibilities of the processing layer.

 During our research we’ve tested a resource called CouchDB.
 Essentially it’s a resource which exposes it’s data to the internet.
 It allows the interface to read data directly from the resource.
 Which means that you don't need a processing layer to request the data from the database, process it and serve it to the interface.
 The database can take care of the serving of information by itself.
 And the interface can do it’s own processing on the incoming data.